berzerk0/GitPage/How-To-Guides/FirstCTF_2of2_TamingTheBulldog.md

 We own this box now - we are the top (bull)dog!<br>
 We have access to all files, can change any passwords, install backdoors, and run amok as we please. <br>

-If this were a real pentest, we may attempt to cover our tracks or use this box as a staging ground for accessing other machines on a network.<br> A hacker might use this machine to serve their botnet, or as a proxy to commit actions that may be traced back to Bulldog Industries.
+If this were a red team pentest, we may attempt to cover our tracks or use this box as a staging ground for accessing other machines on a network.<br> A hacker might use this machine to serve their botnet, or as a proxy to commit actions that may be traced back to Bulldog Industries.

 All we want to do, however, is grab the flag from the `/root` directory.